bgamari/ghc-wiki-import/status/october06.md

 - Bjorn Bringert (a GHC Hackathon graduate) implemented **standalone deriving**, which allows you to write a `deriving` declaration anywhere, rather than only where the data type is declared.
 Details of the syntax have not yet quite settled.
 See also [ http://www.haskell.org/pipermail/haskell-prime/2006-October/001725.html](http://www.haskell.org/pipermail/haskell-prime/2006-October/001725.html).

+- Andy Gill implemented the Haskell Program Coverage Option(**-fhpc**) for GHC, which succesfully bootstrapped GHC.
+It turns out that the GHC testsuite gives remarkably good coverage over GHC already.

 Forthcoming excitements: